By: Susan Dugdale | Last modified: 06-24-2020 | First published: 04-01-2007

 The easiest way to get this part right is by doing it yourself.

-As you go though the process, (baking a pie, tying a tie, changing a tire on your bike, leaving an effective telephone message asking for assistance from a business ...), keep your audience in your mind.
+As you go through the process, (of making a friendship bracelet, tying a tie, fixing a flat tire on your bike, leaving an effective telephone message asking for assistance from a business ...), keep your audience in your mind.

 What do they need to know about each step?